Originally published December 22, 2022. Updated November 25, 2024.

 For example, if you're talking about an integrated marketing campaign, try plotting all initiatives on a calendar.
 This can help your client visualize how they all work together to get your key messages across.

-Visuals are helpful for showing the relationships between different elements of the project or for organizing complex tasks.
+Visuals help show the relationships between different elements of the project or for organizing complex tasks.
 They can make your statement of work easier to comprehend to keep everyone on the same page.

 So when writing a statement of work, including all important details.
 But more importantly, make sure they’re understandable to all parties.